Goosebumps (film)

 Goosebumps is a 2015 American horror comedy film based on R. L. Stine's children's horror novel series of the same name.
-Directed by Rob Letterman, with a screenplay by Darren Lemke, the film stars Jack Black as a fictionalized and exaggerated version of R. L. Stine, who teams up with his new neighbor (Dylan Minnette) and his teenage daughter (Odeya Rush) to save their hometown after all the monsters from the Goosebumps franchise escape from his works, wreaking havoc in reality.
-It also features Amy Ryan, Ryan Lee and Jillian Bell in supporting roles.
+Directed by Rob Letterman, with a screenplay by Darren Lemke, the film stars Jack Black as a fictionalized and exaggerated version of R. L. Stine, who, alongside his teenage daughter (Odeya Rush), collaborates with his new neighbor (Dylan Minnette) on saving their hometown after all the monsters from the Goosebumps franchise escape from his works, wreaking havoc in reality.
+It additionally features Amy Ryan, Ryan Lee and Jillian Bell in supporting roles.

-Development on a Goosebumps film adaptation began in the 1990s but the project stalled.
-In early 2008, Columbia acquired the rights.
+Development on a Goosebumps film adaptation began in the 1990s, but the project stalled.
+In early 2008, Columbia Pictures acquired the rights.
 Principal photography lasted from April to July 2014 in Candler Park, Atlanta.

 Goosebumps was theatrically released in the United States on October 16, 2015.
-The film received generally positive reviews from critics, with praise for its humor, pacing and faithfulness to the Goosebumps franchise.
+The film received positive reviews from critics.

 A sequel titled Goosebumps 2: Haunted Halloween was released on October 12, 2018.

 Plot

-Following his father's death, teenager Zach Cooper and his mother Gale move from New York City to Madison, Delaware, where Gale has a new job as the high school's vice-principal.
+Following his father's death, teenager Zach Cooper and his mother Gale move from New York City to Madison, Delaware, where the latter has a new job as its high school's vice-principal.
 Zach befriends neighbor Hannah and fellow student Champ.
-After getting to know her, Hannah's father warns Zach to stay away from her.
+After getting to know the former, her father warns Zach to stay away from them.

-That night, Zach hears a terrified scream coming from Hannah's house and believes Hannah is in trouble.
-He calls the police to investigate, but her father convinces the police it is only surround sound.
-Gale leaves Zach with his aunt Lorraine while she supervises a school dance.

-Fearing Hannah is in danger, Zach tricks her father into going to the police station while he and Champ infiltrate his house.
-They find locked manuscripts that catalog entries from the Goosebumps franchise.
-Zach unlocks the one cataloging The Abominable Snowman of Pasadena, and its titular character emerges from it.
-They track the monster to an ice rink where Hannah's father re-imprisons it in the manuscript.
+That night, Zach hears a terrified scream coming from Hannah's house and believes she is in trouble.
+He calls the police to investigate, but her father convinces them that it was nothing as Gale leaves Zach with his aunt Lorraine while she supervises a school dance afterwards.
+Fearing Hannah is in danger, Zach tricks her father into visiting the police station while he and Champ infiltrate his house.
+The duo find locked manuscripts that catalog entries from the Goosebumps franchise; Zach unlocks the one cataloging The Abominable Snowman of Pasadena and its titular character emerges from it.
+Aided by Hannah, they track the beast to an ice rink, where her father reimprisons it in the manuscript.

-Hannah's father is revealed to be R. L. Stine, the disturbed genius behind the Goosebumps franchise.
-He originally began it to cope with severe bullying, but the monsters escaped into reality due to his overactive imagination, so he has to keep them imprisoned in their manuscripts.
-Back at Stine's house, the group encounter Slappy the Dummy, freed from his manuscript.
-Slappy incinerates the manuscript, leaving no way to reimprison him, and escapes with the others.
+Hannah's father is revealed to be R. L. Stine, the disturbed genius behind the Goosebumps franchise, who originally began it to cope with severe bullying, but the monsters escaped into reality due to his overactive imagination, forcing him to detain them in their manuscripts.
+Back at Stine's house, the quartet encounter the vengeful Slappy the Dummy, freed from his origin manuscript as he incinerates it, leaving no way to reimprison him, and escapes with the others.